Kong/docs.konghq.com/app/enterprise/2.4.x/plugin-development/custom-logic.md

 **Note:**

-If a module implements the `response` function, {{site.ee_product_name}} will automatically activate the "buffered proxy" mode, as if the [`kong.service.request.enable_buffering()` function][enable_buffering] had been called.
+If a module implements the `response` function, {{site.ee_product_name}} automatically activates the buffered proxy mode, as if the [`kong.service.request.enable_buffering()` function][enable_buffering] had been called.
 Because of a current Nginx limitation, this doesn't work for HTTP/2 or gRPC upstreams.

 To reduce unexpected behaviour changes, {{site.ee_product_name}} does not start if a plugin implements both `response`, and either `header_filter` or `body_filter`.